The Vector Model of Leadership

 - How would you describe your present reality?

-- How do you know your understanding is accurate?
+- What evidence do you have to know your understanding is accurate?

 - How would you describe your clear and detailed vision of a desired better future?